 Pay all outstanding charges promptly to remain a borrower in good standing.

 Completion of the application requires an alternate phone number or secondary contact in addition to the home number.
-Parents or legal guardians of children twelve and under will be notified by mail that their child has registered for a library card if the child is unaccompanied at the time of registration.

 Library cards are renewable annually.
 In order to renew a card all outstanding fines and fees must be paid.

 Most Scarborough Public Library materials may be borrowed for an initial three-week loan period with one three-week renewal possible if no reserves have been placed on the item.
 The exception is that DVDs may be borrowed for an initial one-week loan period with one one-week renewal possible.

 A daily fee will be charged for extended use of an item(s) beyond its return date.
 Overdue fees do not accumulate during periods the library is closed.
 Borrowing privileges may be revoked if an excessive amount of any fees are unpaid.

 A courtesy email is sent two days before an item is due.
 Patrons without email receive a courtesy telephone call after an item is one week overdue.
 All patrons receive a final notice once an item is three weeks overdue.

 LOST OR DAMAGED MATERIALS

 The cardholder is responsible for loss of materials and any damage to materials borrowed on the card.
 The charge for a damaged or lost item will be the replacement cost of the item, and, if assessed, a processing fee, and accumulated fines on the item.
 (See Fee Schedule.)
 A person who knowingly fails to comply with the library policies concerning the return of materials may also be charged with a Class D crime.
 Source: Title 17-A M.R.S.A. §360.

 Use of the library or its materials may be denied for inappropriate conduct, loss of books or other materials, destruction or tampering with library property, or any illegal activities.